Layer7-Community/graphman-client/README.md

   - `graphman.sh version`

 > [!TIP]
-> Make sure adding the node and graphman client paths to the **PATH** environment variable so that client can be used from any directory workspace.
+> Make sure adding the graphman client home directory to the **PATH** environment variable so that client can be used from any directory workspace.

-Then, you configure the one or more gateway profiles (under _gateways_ section) to interact with by editing the _**graphman.configuration**_ file.
+Then, you may configure one or more gateway profiles (under _gateways_ section) to interact with by editing the _**graphman.configuration**_ file.
 Choose one of the gateway profile as part of _--gateway_ parameter while working with CLI.
 When this parameter is omitted, it will be defaulted to the **_default_** gateway profile.
 ```
 {